-Welcome to HillSide Christian College Secondary School, a community of teachers and staff who are committed to supporting every student to achieve at their personal best.
-We are delighted to welcome Year 7 students into the College.
-A great deal of preparation and collaboration with primary schools has occurred to ensure their transition to high school is a positive experience.
+Welcome to HillSide Christian College Secondary School.
+Our staff members are committed to supporting every student to achieve at their personal best.
+A great deal of preparation and collaboration has occurred to ensure your child's transition into High School is a positive experience.

-HillSide is an Independent Private School.
-The College Board, Senior Executive team, Staff, HillSide Church, Chaplains and Parents at our College are committed to working together to provide a safe and caring environment where each student is given the opportunity to develop academic rigour and to achieve personal excellence in a positive and safe environment.
-More especially, we focus on directing students towards a relationship with the Lord Jesus Christ, which is the basis on which all teaching and learning transpires.
-One of our goals is to also enable every student to develop the knowledge, understanding and skills to make choices ensuring their best opportunity for success upon completion of their educational journey at the end of Year 12.
+HillSide Christian College is a private, Christian school.
+The College Board, executive team, staff, HillSide Church, chaplains and parents/carers at our College are committed to working together to provide a safe and caring environment where each student is given the opportunity to improve their learning in order to achieve their personal best.
+More particularly, HillSide focuses on directing students towards a relationship with the Lord Jesus Christ, which is the basis on which all teaching and learning operates.
+One of our goals is to also enable every student to develop the knowledge, understanding and skills which provides the best opportunity for success upon completion of their educational journey at the end of Year 12.

-In 2020 HillSide Christian College celebrates 43 years of delivering a Christian education.
-We have, and will continue to enjoy, a very positive relationship with our parents and the wider community.
-You can become actively involved in our learning community in a number of ways.
-Please liaise with staff regarding what you can offer, and we will gladly accommodate your skills and talents.
+In 2022, HillSide Christian College celebrates 45 years of delivering a Christian education.
+We continue to enjoy a very positive relationship with our parents, carers, students and the wider community.
+We invite parents to become actively involved in a number of ways.
+Communication is vitally important and parents are urged to take advantage of our social media and ICT platforms which will provide updates and important information which is occurring.
+Please liaise with staff regarding what you can offer, and we may be able to accommodate your skills and talents.

 It is our role to ensure that the foundations are laid for each student to give of their best, and to remain motivated to achieve their best.
-The College looks to ensure that every student makes a smooth transition from Year 6 to Year 7 and therefore into our High School programme.

-Working closely with our parents will give us a clear understanding of the strengths and areas of concern students bring with them to Year 7.
+The College looks to ensure that every student makes a smooth transition from Year 6 to Year 7.
+Working closely with parents gives us a clear understanding of the strengths and areas of concern for students.
 We endeavour to work with our students accordingly.

-HillSide has a strong reputation in our community for high standards regarding academic outcomes, behaviour and the wearing of our uniform.
-There is a consistent approach to behaviour, which trains our students to recognise the difference between social space and learning space and to behave accordingly.
-Every teacher reinforces the behaviour expected in a learning space and on campus in general.
-In this way, we train each student for the selfdiscipline and academic rigour that is needed and expected as his or her studies progress.
+HillSide has a strong reputation in our community for high standards regarding academic outcomes, behaviour and the wearing of uniform.
+There is a consistent approach to behaviour, which trains our students to recognise the difference between social settings versus learning spaces, and to behave accordingly.
+Every teacher reinforces correct behaviour which is expected on campus.

+In this way, we train each student for the self-discipline and academic commitment that is needed and expected in the learning process.

-We pride ourselves in having staff that are highly qualified, experienced, caring and supportive.
-Our main goal in developing the Year 7 Programme is to build a strong learning ethic in all our students along with an ability to make choices that reflect a desire to show respect to others and the ability to make wise decisions.
+Our staff members are highly qualified, experienced, caring and supportive professionals.

+Our main goal in developing the Year 7 programme is to build a strong learning ethic in all our students, along with an ability to make choices that reflect a desire to show respect to God, then others and self.
+Each student is guided towards making wise decisions within a Christian framework